How Whitefish landed Puerto Rico's $300 million power contract

 "We have a humanitarian crisis here and we have to move fast," said Ramos, adding Whitefish is "doing a great job."

-Since the deal was announced last week, several government reviews have been called for to determine whether the appropriate process was followed by PREPA when it signed the contract.
+Since the deal was announced, several government reviews have been called for to determine whether the appropriate process was followed by PREPA.

 Related: San Juan's mayor takes on small Montana firm that won power contract

-On Friday, two top Democrats also asked the inspector general to examine FEMA and other agencies' role in awarding the deal and whether the contract was an appropriate use of taxpayer dollars.
+On Friday, two top Democrats also asked the inspector general to examine FEMA and other agencies' role in awarding the contract and to look into whether it was an appropriate use of taxpayer dollars.

 Even Rossello has asked Puerto Rico's Office of Management and Budget to audit the Whitefish contract to ensure it's in compliance with the appropriate laws.